 This post is intended for people who have a software development company or deal with software engineers and have trouble with keeping them motivated.
-It can also be a great source of finding new ways to motivate yourself if you are a software developer and you feel stuck and a little bit clueless and distracted.
+It can also be a great source of finding new ways to motivate yourself if you are a developer and you feel stuck and a little bit distracted.

 #1 The first thing is… you guessed it, developer salary!

 If you don’t cover this part, it’s hard to even continue with this blog.
 When we start talking about almost any subject in the world, we quickly realise that we can’t do much without money.
 But let me tell you something, after a certain point a developer’s salary almost does not matter.
 You can throw money into people’s pockets as much as you want but it won’t make a difference motivation-wise.
 I’m not saying that you should stop increasing someone’s pay check after that point of “not caring”, but to start looking for alternative ways to keep them going while giving them a raise when they deserve it.
 Why I am saying to give them a raise, people start neglecting money as a motivator, but in their subconsciousness, they are aware of the fact that they need to save money for kids, retirement and other long-term goals.
 This way you don’t leave them high and dry and you show how much you appreciate their work.

 #2 Life balance vs. Software development work and Flexibility vs. Rigidness

 No matter if you run an offshore software development company or you develop the next industry disruptive product, balance is the key.
 Again, you are probably saying “no sh**t”, but when deadlines and big realises come it’s important to remember this, and people tend to forget how much it’s essential.
 So, what is the solution?
 One part of it is that you plan and always add a little bit to the deadlines, so you won’t have to pressure people to stay late.
 Don’t get me wrong, sometimes it is what it is, there is a lot of work and people need to put in extra hours but this way you potentially minimise it.